Activating your drip sequence

 For a complete rundown of drip sequences, broadcasts, newsletters, and all things Nutshell Campaigns, visit the Nutshell Campaigns section of our Help Center.

 Wait…so what’s the difference between a drip sequence and a personal email sequence?

 Great question.
 Drip sequences and personal email sequences are both used to deliver a series of emails automatically.
 However, marketing drips and personal email sequences are different in two very important ways.

 One is the way they look.
 Drip sequences are collections of marketing emails, which means they can look like anything you want them to.
 You can break up the text into columns, you can add animations and header images, you can choose a quirky name for the sender field, etc. Since you’re speaking as the voice of the brand, drip emails don’t need to look like an email you’d send to a friend or colleague.

 On the other hand, personal email sequences are automated sales emails that are meant to look like any other email that you’d write to a sales prospect.
 They’re sent from your own name and email address, and they’re delivered in plain text—maybe there’s an embedded bear gif involved if you really want to get fancy with it.
 It’s still one-to-one communication, so personalization is important.

 The other major differentiator is how these emails behave.
 A personal email sequence automatically stops when you get a reply because the point of a sales sequence is to start a conversation.
 With a marketing drip, you often want your recipients to see the entire series whether they reply or not because each message in the drip serves a purpose in educating or persuading the recipient.

 Get ready to become a Drip God!

-Haven’t checked out Nutshell Marketing yet?
+Haven’t checked out Nutshell Campaigns yet?
 If you’re already a Nutshell customer, just head to the Outreach tab and start designing your first broadcast, newsletter, or drip sequence.
 Seriously, there are 150 free marketing messages per month waiting for you!
 You’re welcome. 😉